Do you have overwhelming debt that you cannot pay and are thinking about filing bankruptcy to get a fresh start?

 However, when you file either a Chapter 7 or Chapter 13 bankruptcy, you must attend a Meeting of Creditors.
 The Meeting is often called the 341 hearing because of the section of the Bankruptcy Code which requires it.
 The bankruptcy attorneys at Levitt & Slafkes, P.C. always prepare each of our clients for the 341 meeting.

-This blog will address 12 of the most common things people want to know about the Meeting of Creditors, also known as the 341 meeting, for those filing Chapter 7 bankruptcy.
+This blog will address 12 of the most common things people want to know about the 341 Meeting in a Chapter 7 bankruptcy.

 If you are instead looking for information about the overall bankruptcy process in New Jersey, please see our blog post: “How Does the Bankruptcy Process in New Jersey Work?”